Landscape planning: Legislation

 The principles of landscape planning are now incorporated in various types of legislation and policy documents.
 In America, the National Environmental Policy Act was influenced by the work of Ian McHarg on Environmental impact assessment.
 In Germany, the Federal Nature Conservation Act requires the preparation of landscape plans.
 For the Europe Union as a whole, the European Landscape Convention has wide-ranging implications for the design and planning of relationships between development and the landscape.
 In Asia, major development projects are taking place and illustrating the need for good landscape planning.
 The Three Gorges Dam, for example, will have extensive impacts on the landscape.
 They have been planned to a degree but future monitoring of the project is likely to show that better landscape planning and design would have been possible.
 See also, National Parks and Access to the Countryside Act 1949, Countryside Act 1968, Countryside (Scotland) Act 1967, and Environmental Assessment Regulations 1988.

-In addition, contemporary U.S. climate legislation increasingly embeds landscape planning principles in urban policy and ecological resilience.
-For example, the Environmental Protection Agency’s Green Infrastructure Program explicitly supports using vegetation, soils, and natural systems to manage stormwater and reduce reliance on traditional grey infrastructure, thereby formalizing landscape planning within federal water policy.
-EPA The U.S. Forest Services Urban and Community Forestry Program provides grants to state and local governments, nonprofits, and tribal entities to expand tree canopy, restore urban forests, and promote integration of green infrastructure into underserved communities, an effort bolstered by a historic $1.5 billion allocation under the Inflation Reduction Act.
-These programs reflect a shift in federal policy as landscape ecological planning is now seen not only as an environmental good, but as a tool for climate adaptation, public health, and environmental justice.

-In Europe, the importance of landscape planning is enshrined in the Council of Europe’s European Landscape Convention, which promotes the protection, management, and planning of landscapes across member states and encourages integration of landscape concerns into public policy at all levels.
-The European Union has further mainstreamed landscape scale approaches through strategies such as the EU Green Infrastructure initiative and the EU Biodiversity Strategy for 2030, which promote nature based solutions, green and blue infrastructure, and the systematic integration of ecosystems into spatial and urban planning.
-At the national level, countries such as Germany implement these principles through legislation, such as the Federal Nature Conservation Act, which explicitly requires consideration of landscape management and planning in development decisions.
-In Asia, major infrastructure projects have highlighted both the application and limits of statutory environmental assessment of China’s Environmental Impact Assessment framework which in turn governs large projects and planning yet post project studies of the Three Gorges Dam demonstrate that landscape level of social and ecological impacts often require long term monitoring and adaptive planning beyond initial assessments.